15+ MCQ on DC Basics and Network for Electrical Engineering

 (c) independent of current strength.

-(d) the same as propagation velocity of electric energy.
+(d) the same as the propagation velocity of electric energy.

 Ans = b